Founded in 1869, Otago is New Zealand’s first university

 - The Otago University Rugby Football Club has produced more All Blacks than any other rugby club…

-- Otago graduates are recognised for their interpersonal and negotiating skills; their conceptual and analytical skills; and their independent judgement.xiii
+- Otago graduates are recognised for their interpersonal and negotiating skills; their conceptual and analytical skills; and their independent judgement.xxii

 Outstanding campus environments

-Recognised as one of the 16 most beautiful campuses in the world.xiv
+Recognised as one of the 16 most beautiful campuses in the world.xiii

 Campus Watch teams on duty 24/7.